AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/rate-limits/index.md

 It's important to understand that rate limits are shared across all users within your organization and that all users within an organization share the same rate limits.

-## Checking Rate Limits with Requests
+## What to Do If You Run Into Issues

 If you exceed the rate limits, you'll receive an **HTTP 429 Too Many Requests** error.
-We recommend using the `retry-after` header to determine the number of seconds you should wait before trying again.

-## What to Do If You Run Into Issues

-If you encounter rate limit issues:
+If you encounter this error, consider any of the following solutions:

-1. **Review Your Usage:** reduce unnecessary requests.
+- **Review your usage** and reduce unnecessary requests.
-2. **Implement Retry Logic:** Use the `retry-after` header to wait before retrying.
-3. **Contact Us for Assistance:** We appreciate that these rate limits may not be ideal for certain use cases.
-Please reach out to your account manager so that we can partner with you to set the optimal rate limits for your account.
+- **Implement retry logic** via a [`retry-after` HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) or [exponential backoff strategy](https://en.wikipedia.org/wiki/Exponential_backoff).
+- **Contact your account manager** to request enabling higher usage rates.

 ## Why do API rate limits exist?